Cultures collide in black and white to symbolise the deconstruction of our Tikanga and Hapurangatiratanga through colonisation.

 The destruction of Tane

-Represented here is the introduction of iron to a Stone Age culture resulting in vast areas of ngahere deforested - displacing Tangata whenua for the transplanting of the cow, sheep and horse.
+The introduction of iron to a stone age culture resulted in vast areas of ngahere deforested - displacing Tangata whenua for the transplanting of the cow, sheep and horse.
 Pine forests and other Crown practices detrimental to the environmental health and wealth of Tangata whenua soon followed.

-The chief holding the Kauri symbolises the destruction of Tane (god of the forest) as we see our waterways and foreshore impacted by siltation and erosion.
+The chief holding the Kauri symbolises the destruction of Tane (atua of the forest) as we see our waterways and foreshore impacted by siltation and erosion.

 The Kauri tree is a photocopy of a print by one of my favourite Maori artists, Rei Hamon.